 According to legend, his nickname came from an amateur game when he took off a pair of uncomfortable cleats.

-Kenesaw Mountain Landis, the first MLB commissioner, banned him for the 1920 baseball season.
+Kenesaw Mountain Landis, the first MLB commissioner, banned him from the major leagues following the 1920 season.